-Emission tomography addresses the problem of reconstructing the activity map of a radio-tracer from a series of projections, each projection corresponding to the number of photons received by the tomograph in a given direction.
+Emission tomography addresses the problem of reconstructing the activity map of a radiotracer from a series of projections, each projection corresponding to the number of photons received by the tomograph in a given direction.
 These projections can be seen as a set of estimates of the line integrals of the activity through the field of view of the imaging device, so that the theoretical background and numerical tools of tomographic reconstruction can be used to produce an estimate of the studied object.
 However, due to the random nature of radioactive decay and to the detection process, the measured projections are affected by Poisson noise which propagates into the reconstructed object.
 When a quantitative analysis is necessary, it is useful to estimate the statistical uncertainty characterizing the reconstructed activity map.
 This is especially true when one wants to compare the total activity inside one or several regions of interest (ROIs) with other measurements performed in different regions or at a different time.
 The problem of estimating image variance in emission tomography has been extensively studied.
 Analytical and numerical approximations have been proposed, many of them focusing on a specific reconstruction algorithm.
-Both filtered back-projection and maximum-likelihood algorithms have been studied since the late seventies in the field of emission tomography and many formulations have been proposed to describe the propagation of the uncertainty from the measured projections to the reconstructed images [1-17].
-Original methods based on bootstrapping techniques [18-20] or intervalist prediction [21-22] have recently been proposed.
+Both filtered back-projection and maximum-likelihood algorithms have been studied since the late 1970s in the field of emission tomography and many formulations have been proposed to describe the propagation of the uncertainty from the measured projections to the reconstructed images (Huesman 1977, Budinger et al 1977, Alpert et al 1982, Moore et al 1988, Gillen 1992, Wilson and Tsui 1993, Liew et al 1993, Kim et al 1993a, 1993b, Barrett et al 1994a, 1994b, Pan and Metz 1995, Wang and Gindi 1997, Nuyts 2002, Mariano-Goulart et al 2003, Nickerson et al 2003, Fessler 1996).
+Original methods based on bootstrapping techniques (Haynor and Woods 1989, Buvat 2002, Lartizien et al 2010) or intervalist prediction (Rico et al 2009, Strauss et al 2009) have recently been proposed.
 The computation of the whole reconstructed image covariance matrix however, remains a computational intensive task due to the huge dimensions of the system matrix in typical acquisition settings.
 The difficult handling of the subsequent numerical errors and heavy computational burden make these calculations unsuitable for clinical routine.
 In addition, most image interpretation tasks require region of interest assessment rather than pixel-wise variance estimation.
-Various attempts have been made to design ROIbased quantification methods in emission tomography [23-26].
-However, the proposed techniques either rely on the analytical formulation of the tomographic inverse problem (i.e., when using the filtered backprojection algorithm) that cannot support an accurate modelling of the emission-detection process, or they assume that the studied ROIs have uniform activity.
-A recent work relying on a local segmentation technique yielded promising results with μ SPECT data [27], but the method also assumes that the activity inside each segmented tissue is uniform.
-Elsewhere, the importance of the ROI definition has already been pointed out [28].
+Various attempts have been made to design ROI-based quantification methods in emission tomography (Huesman 1984, Carson 1986, Formiconi 1993, Carson et al 1993).
+However, the proposed techniques either rely on the analytical formulation of the tomographic inverse problem (i.e., when using the filtered back-projection algorithm) that cannot support an accurate modeling of the emissiondetection process, or they assume that the studied ROIs have uniform activity.
+A recent work relying on a local segmentation technique yielded promising results with μ SPECT data (Moore et al 2012), but the method also assumes that the activity inside each segmented tissue is uniform.
+Elsewhere, the importance of the ROI definition has already been pointed out (Wells 1999).